numfocus/gsoc/2018/ideas-list-fenics.md

 Currently the finite element solver of the FEniCS Project, DOLFIN, supports real numbers represented as floating point arithmetic.
-However, many applications, such as electromagenetics, require complex numbers, represented as two floating point numbers representing a real and imaginary part.
-In this project you will adapt DOLFIN and FFC to support complex numbers, opening up the possibility of large-scale electromagenetics problems to the users of the FEniCS Project.
+However, many applications, such as electromagnetics, require complex numbers, represented as two floating point numbers representing a real and imaginary part.
+In this project you will adapt DOLFIN and FFC to support complex numbers, opening up the possibility of large-scale electromagnetics problems to the users of the FEniCS Project.

 ### Description